What is a standard drink?

 True or false: Chronic alcohol-related conditions will only affect you later in life.

 Chronic alcohol-related conditions are becoming increasingly common among young age groups.
 Alcoholic liver disease (ALD) rates are increasing rapidly in Ireland and the greatest level of increase is among 15-to-34-year-olds, who historically had the lowest rates of liver disease.
-Learn more about the effects of alcohol on younger people here.

 How many hospital beds are occupied each day by people with alcohol related problems in Ireland?